1. How is the membership of ICCOREIS determined?

 1. Who decides what SRE will be provided in a school?

-Where possible, SRE is provided in response to parental requests, as indicated on the school’s enrolment form.
+Where possible, SRE is provided in response to parental requests, as indicated on their own school’s participation letter.
 The school is responsible for supplying this information to the relevant approved SRE providers in its area, and those that can provide teachers will do so.

 2. Does the school have any influence on the curriculum for SRE?